Putting It Bluntly

 Your inevitable death, Manson avows, makes life meaningful.
 Death makes you want to contribute to something bigger than your small, fleeting life.
 You know you’re going to die, so there’s nothing to fear.

 At times, Manson’s authorial voice is too chummy, too frat-house living room on a Sunday afternoon.
 He addresses readers as “amigo” or revels in curse-words or dad-slang.
-This may soothe his – clearly young male – readers into heeding to his advice, but grows tiresome.
+This may soothe his – clearly young male – readers into heeding to his advice, but it grows tiresome.
 Women readers will feel distinctly excluded by Manson’s tone and attitude.
 Despite this, Manson offers centuries-old wisdom for facing pain and problems and learning courage and maturity therefrom.

 Share this Story